codepr/creak/README.md

   -h, --help           show this help message and exit -1, --sessions-scan  Sessions scan mode
   -2, --dns-spoof      Dns spoofing
-  -x, --spoof          Spoof mode, generate a fake MAC address to be used
+  -3, --session-hijack Try to steal a TCP sessions by desynchronization (old technique) -x, --spoof          Spoof mode, generate a fake MAC address to be used
                        during attack
   -m MACADDR           Mac address octet prefix (could be an entire MAC